 Yes, during the slab demo and re-pour phase.
 Day one through three the perimeter is jackhammered open and the trench is exposed.
 The basement is dusty and loud and not safe for kids or pets.
 Day four after the slab re-pour, the basement is back in service except for the cure time on the new concrete (24 to 48 hours before any furniture goes back).
 We tarp the staircase and the duct returns to keep the dust upstairs.

 Yes.
 Full waterproofing systems require a Dane County building permit, which we pull before the crew shows up.
-No structural engineering is needed for a standard interior drain-tile install (the slab cut is non-structural), but if the inspection turns up a related structural issue (wall bowing, settlement) we will quote the structural work alongside the waterproofing and call out the $250 to $400 engineering line on the quote.
+No structural engineering is needed for a standard interior drain-tile install (the slab cut is non-structural), but if the inspection turns up a related structural issue (wall bowing, settlement) we will quote the structural work alongside the waterproofing and call out an engineering line (common range $250 to $400) on the quote.